 There was no fence, which was an issue with our dog.
 We put some temporary wire fencing attached to an old wood pallet there in the middle.
 But it looked horrible and there was, of course, no privacy to the alleyway behind our house.

 There was some low quality grass that had not been taken care of and didn’t come back very well at all in the spring, so we didn’t waste the water taking care of it.
-We knew we wanted to do a big makeover back here, which would include grass.
+We knew we wanted to do a big makeover back here, which would include planting new grass.

 Backyard upgrades (2018 – 2020)

 Over the last two and half years we’ve completed a number of upgrades back here that helped make the backyard more useable and functionable for us (even if we didn’t tackle the whole big backyard makeover yet).

 Last year the yard got a big upgrade with a new wooden fence along the edge of the backyard enclosing it from the alley way with a big functioning gate as well.
 Finally some privacy and getting rid of the temporary wire fencing that was falling apart!
 Learn how to build a wood fence in this tutorial.

 We also built a fence along the side yard wrapping around the wood deck and enclosing that area from the front yard.
 Again WAY more privacy and room for the kids and dog to run around!